KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

 2. Then we will add `grid-template-columns: repeat(4, 100px);` to create 4 columns of 100px width.

-3. To add gutter (space between items) between grid items, we will add `grid-gap: 10px;`
+3. To add gutter (the space between items) between grid items, we will add `grid-gap: 10px;`

 4. Let's align the grid to right by adding `justify-content: right;`